Scammers are always finding new ways to exploit victims. These basic precautions can help keep you from becoming a victim of fraud:

 - Make sure your computer is protected with anti-virus and firewall software and that security updates/patches are done automatically.

-- Don’t share credit card or other personal information unless you’re buying from a company you know and trust.
+- Don’t share credit card numbers or other personal information unless you’re buying from a company you know and trust.

 - Don’t do business with a company that won’t give its name, address and telephone number.